 A message from the President

 I welcome you and hope our website helps you as you plan that next step along your educational path.
-During this academic year, we are celebrating the college’s 46th anniversary.
-It is a time to celebrate the students, faculty, staff and alumni who represent all we have accomplished since we opened our doors in 1964.
+As the college approaches its 50th anniversary in 2014-15, it is a time to celebrate the students, faculty, staff and alumni who represent all we have accomplished since we opened our doors in 1964.
 This milestone means that CCRI has been contributing to not only the educational level in the state but also to the state of Rhode Island’s economic development and the region’s work force.

 It is also an opportunity for us to look ahead to the future.
 By providing open access to higher education to recent high school graduates and adult learners, we are well-positioned to continue to provide Rhode Islanders and others the chance to acquire the knowledge and skills necessary for intellectual, professional and personal growth through the array of academic, career and lifelong learning programs we offer.
-And perhaps, in these challenging times, CCRI’s role in education is even more critical than in its first 46 years.
+And perhaps, in these challenging times, CCRI’s role in education is even more critical than ever before.

 We set high academic standards necessary for transfer and career success.
 In fact, approximately 70 percent of entering CCRI students plan to transfer to four- year colleges or universities.
 Two options CCRI offers to make this transition easier include transfer through the Joint Admissions Agreement with RIC and URI or through the more than 70 articulation agreements.
 CCRI has with other colleges and universities across the country.